bwplotka/mimic/README.md

 Please do!

-First of all start defining your configuration, infra and deployment as Golang code! (: Share this concept, let's start to:
+First of all start defining your configuration, infra and deployment as Go code! (: Share this concept, let's start to:
 * Get rid of unreadable, untyped teamplating languages like jsonnet, m4 etc
 * Test your configuration; FINALLY!